deconf/Analytics-Insights/readme.txt

 * Bug Fixes:
 	* escape single quotes on Google Analytics custom dimensions to prevent JavaScript Errors
 	* fixes a small bug for GAinWP migration
+	* fixes a conflict with Site Kit by Google
 * Enhancements:
 	* more accurate errors and error description
 	* reset CSS style applied during error display on Google Analytics reports widget